 and the question embedding is represented as $\mathbf{Q}\in \mathbb{R}^{n_q\times d}$.

 \paragraph{\textbf{Visual Feature Extraction}}

-We follow state-of-the-art 3D detection techniques for visual feature extraction.
-As shown in Figure \ref{fig:framework}, the extraction can be divided into two streams: multi-view camera images and LiDAR point clouds.
-For multi-view images, we first employ classical ResNet \cite{he2016deep} with FPN \cite{lin2017feature} as the backbone to extract multi-scale 2D image features.
-Then, in order to make the feature spatial-aware, we estimate the depth of the 2D points in the images and lift them to 3D virtual points with a view transformer inspired by LSS \cite{philion2020lift}.
-Finally, the pooling operation is performed along the Z-axis in voxel space to obtain compressed BEV featmap $\mathbf{M}_I\in \mathbb{R}^{H\times W\times d_m} $.
+We adopt leading-edge 3D detection techniques for visual feature extraction.
+As shown in Fig. \ref{fig:framework}, it entails two branches: image stream and point cloud stream.
+For multi-view images, ResNet \cite{he2016deep} with FPN \cite{lin2017feature} is used as the backbone for multi-scale feature extraction.
+Then, in order to make the feature spatial-aware, we estimate the depth of the pixels in the images and lift them to 3D virtual points with a view transformer inspired by LSS \cite{philion2020lift}.
+Finally, pooling along the Z-axis compresses the feature in voxel space, producing the BEV featmap $\mathbf{M}_I\in \mathbb{R}^{H\times W\times d_m} $.

-For a given LiDAR point cloud, we first partitions a 3D space into a set of 3D voxels and then transforms the raw point cloud into a binary voxel grid following \cite{zhou2018voxelnet}.
-After that, a 3D sparse convolutional neural network \cite{graham20183d} is applied to the voxel grid to learn the features.
-Similar to the multi-view image features mentioned earlier, we perform pooling operations along the Z-axis to obtain the point cloud BEV featmap $\mathbf{M}_P\in \mathbb{R}^{H\times W\times d_m}$.
-With the image featmap $\mathbf{M}_I$ and LiDAR featmap $\mathbf{M}_P$, we can aggregate them to obtain multi-modal featmap $\mathbf{M}\in \mathbb{R}^{H\times W\times d_m}$ as many detection works \cite{liu2022bevfusion, msmdfusion}.
+For point clouds, we first partition 3D space into voxels, transforming raw point clouds into binary voxel grids \cite{zhou2018voxelnet}.
+Subsequently, 3D sparse convolutional neural network \cite{graham20183d} is applied to the voxel grid for feature representation.
+Similar to the image features mentioned earlier, Z-axis pooling yields the point cloud BEV featmap $\mathbf{M}_P\in \mathbb{R}^{H\times W\times d_m}$.
+Combining $\mathbf{M}_I$ and $\mathbf{M}_P$, we can aggregate them to obtain multi-modal featmap $\mathbf{M}\in \mathbb{R}^{H\times W\times d_m}$.

 \paragraph{\textbf{Object Embedding}}